seng438-winter-2022/seng438-a2-Mik-Ese/Assignment2-Report.md

     - `createNumberArraysEqualBigNeg` - belongs to the generalized legal inputs partition
     - `createNumberArraysEqualDecimal` - belongs to the generalized legal inputs partition
     - `createBigNumberArrays` - belongs to the generalized legal inputs partition
-    - `createNumberArraysNullException`  - belongs to the generalized legal inputs partition
+    - `createNumberArraysNullException`  - belongs to the boundary inputs partition (illegal)
-    - `createNumberArrayBiggestDoubleValues` belongs to the boundaries partition
+    - `createNumberArrayBiggestDoubleValues` - belongs to the boundary inputs partition (legal)
-    - `createNumberArrayLowestDoubleValues` belongs to the boundaries partition
+    - `createNumberArrayLowestDoubleValues` - belongs to the boundary inputs partition (legal)
 - `getCumulativePercentages`
-    - `cumulativePercentageAtZeroShouldBeTenPercent` -
+    - `cumulativePercentageAtZeroShouldBeTenPercent` - belongs to the generalized legal inputs partition
-    - `cumulativePercentageAtOneShouldBeOneHundredPercent` -
+    - `cumulativePercentageAtOneShouldBeOneHundredPercent` - belongs to the boundary inputs partition (legal)
-    - `keyAtZeroShouldBeEleven` -
+    - `keyAtZeroShouldBeEleven` - belongs to the generalized legal inputs partition
-    - `keyAtOneShouldBeTwentyTwo` -
+    - `keyAtOneShouldBeTwentyTwo` - belongs to the generalized legal inputs partition
-    - `cumulativePercentageAtZeroShouldBeNegTenPercent` -
+    - `cumulativePercentageAtZeroShouldBeNegTenPercent` - belongs to the generalized legal inputs partition
+    - `nullValuesShouldRaiseIllegalArgumentException` - belongs to the boundary inputs partition (illegal)

-The tests developed are detailed in the [Here](https://github.com/seng438-winter-2022/seng438-a2-Mik-Ese/blob/main/TestCase.xls).
+The tests developed are detailed in the [Here](https://github.com/seng438-winter-2022/seng438-a2-Mik-Ese/blob/main/SENG438%20A2%20Test%20Cases.xlsx).

 // write down the name of the test methods and classes.
 Organize the based on the source code method // they test. identify which tests cover which partitions